NuriddinovMA/Charm/README.md

 ## Using of custom functions for simulations.
 The Charm supports using of custom functions for simultaion.
 These functions must be organized as python3 module and are hard restricted in their input parameters and output data format [see examples](charm_func/user_defined_func.py).
 To use these functions the user must specify them in the ini-file:
-1) Copy the[EXAMPLE-custom-func.ini](testdataset/EXAMPLE-custom-func.ini) and modify:
+1) Copy the [EXAMPLE-custom-func.ini](testdataset/EXAMPLE-custom-func.ini) and modify:
    * [global] section:
      - "path_to_user_functions" - the full path to python3-module with custom functions
    * [preprocessing] section: